 - O.DES3 requires the TOE to support Triple DES encryption and decryption.
 Exactly this is the requirement of FCS_COP.1[SW-DES].
-Therefore FCS_COP.1[SW-DES] is suitable to meet O.DES3. - In addition, some requirements that originally were taken from the Protection Profile [9] and thus were also part of the Security Target of the hardware (chip) evaluation support O.DES3: FRU FLT.2 supports O.DES3 by ensuring that the TOE works correctly (i.e., all of the TOE's capabilities are ensured) within the specified operating conditions.
-If the TOE is used outside these specified operating conditions, FPT_FLS.1 ensures that the TSF preserve a secure state, thereby preventing attacks.
-According to item (ii) of FPT_FLS.1, a secure state is also entered when DFA attacks are detected.
-FDP ITT.1 (for the User Data) and FPT ITT.1 (for the TSF Data) ensure that no User Data (plain text data, keys) or TSF Data are disclosed when they are transmitted between different functional units of the TOE (i.e., the different memories, the CPU, cryptographic co-processors), thereby supporting O.DES3 in keeping confidential data secret.
-Finally, FDP IFC.1 also supports this aspect (confidentiality of User Data and TSF Data) by ensuring that User Data and TSF Data are not accessible from the TOE except when the Smartcard Embedded Software decides to communicate them via an external interface. - The usage of cryptographic algorithms requires the use of appropriate keys.
+Therefore FCS_COP.1[SW-DES] is suitable to meet O.DES3. - In addition, some requirements that originally were taken from the Protection Profile [9] and thus were also part of the Security Target of the hardware (chip) evaluation

+• The usage of cryptographic algorithms requires the use of appropriate keys.
 Otherwise they do not provide security.
 RE.Cipher requires that keys must be unique with a very high probability, cryptographically strong etc. If keys are imported into the TOE (usually after TOE Delivery), it must be ensured that quality and confidentiality is maintained.
 RE.Phase-1 requires that the developer of the Smartcard Embedded Software shall use the cryptographic function in a way that only the expected keys are used and that the Modes of the TOE are sufficiently used to ensure OE.Plat-Appl and OE.Resp-Appl.
 The DES implementation meets the requirement of DFA resistance by checking the correctness of the computation.

+The justification of the security objective O.AES is identical to the justification of O.DES3 (with the exception that O.AES is related to FCS_COP.1[SW-AES] instead of FCS_COP.1[SW_DES]).